Treaxy/LightColor/README.md

 # How can ı use this plugin?

-Press your console button (defeult button: under esc) and write:
+Open your Remote Admin Console and write:

-.lightcolor red
+lightcolor red
-.lightcolor blue
+lightcolor blue
-.lightcolor magenta
+lightcolor magenta
-.lightcolor white
+lightcolor green
-.lightcolor gray
+lightcolor gray
-.lightcolor cyan
+lightcolor cyan
-.lightcolor yellow
+lightcolor yellow
-.lightcolor green
+lightcolor default
 (Dont use caps)